-You can set a different Page background per device in the global design settings.
+You can set a different Page background per device in the site theme settings.
 It's recommended to use a wide background image for desktop, and a narrow one for mobile or tablet.

 As with the background image, the images you selected for the desktop version of the slider widget may not look as great for tablet or desktop.
 It's recommended to either: